yourdatasucks/lettersmith/README.md

 - 📧 **Email configuration** and testing (SMTP/SendGrid/Mailgun)
 - 🤖 **AI letter generation** (OpenAI/Anthropic integration complete, generates letters but doesn't save or send them yet)

+**Known Limitations:**
+- AI letter generation currently works reliably for ≤500 words but has issues generating longer letters (>500 words) even when configured
+- Only GPT-4 has been thoroughly tested; other models may have different behavior

 ### 🔧 In Development
 - 💾 **Letter storage and history** (AI generates letters but they're not saved to database yet)
 - 📧 **Automated letter sending** (email infrastructure ready, but letter-to-email workflow not implemented)